spdk/spdk.github.io/_posts/2022-09-26-tracing-library-guide-pt1.md

 This time we can see that traces describing bdev IO start and finish contain additional value in parentheses, right after the object IO.
 In this case this is the ID of TCP request tracepoint object that was initialized during TCP request.
-Another object was later created for bdev IO trace events and SPDK bound them together with trace relation mechnism.
+Another object was later created for bdev IO trace events and SPDK bound them together with trace relation mechanism.

 Usage of spdk_trace to record and display the traces will be explained later.